 We should be reluctant to draw a graph using two data points, however, and all we know about this world is its mass and orbit.
 Gliese 581 shines with only 1.3 percent of the Sun's luminosity, so a planet would have to orbit 14 times closer than Earth orbits the Sun in order to receive the same amount of heat.
 GL 581 c does this, in fact, giving it a year that is only 13 earth-days long.
 In such a close orbit Gliese 851c has probably become tidally locked, so that its rotation period matches its orbital period.
 This means that the same hemisphere would always be turned toward the planet's primary.
 Our own moon does this, so that we see only one side of it.

 Such a planet might have weather systems different than those on Earth.
 The subsolar point might be a steaming teakettle under a perpetual shroud of clouds.
 Climate might become more temperate as one moves farther from this zone.
-In the painting to the right I've imagined a scene near the pole of the planet at the terminator, the line separating perpetual day from perpetual night.
+In the painting I've imagined a scene near the pole of the planet at the terminator, the line separating perpetual day from perpetual night.
 The sun is fixed on the horizon, transited frequently by inner planets big enough and close enough to show detail to the unaided eye.
 In their quest for the unmoving sun's energy, plants struggle to grow out of shadows cast by their neighbors.
 Waves of trees march toward the horizon, leaving valleys of deadwood in their shaded wake in which new growth is sustained only by sunlight scattered by the sky.